jeremywrnr/deepmap/readme.md

 - `#key_map` - apply block to each key in object
 - `#val_map` - apply block to each value in object

-These are useful when you want to apply a function to each value (or key or pair) of a complex nested object (such as the result of parsing a YAML or JSON file), which can have hashes or arrays as subfields.
+These may be useful when you want to apply a function to each value (or key or pair) of a complex nested object (such as the result of parsing a YAML or JSON file), which can have hashes or arrays as subfields.
 The function currently needs to be passed in as a block (see usage).